fiizii/djmserver/README.md

 5. Enjoy ungatekept music, files will be deduped.

 *Syncing happens in the background.
 Check your terminal for progress bars and logs.*
+If you want to make your link public, open an issue with [SHARE] in the subject. <3